-Takt time is a lean manufacturing concept which represents the exact rate at which a plant must produce its product to satisfy demand.
+Takt time is a lean manufacturing concept which represents the time it takes to execute one step in an assembly line.

 Although order levels fluctuate for many products and factories, the underlying demand tends to be constant.
-Hence, the production rate of the plant should correlate with this demand.
+Hence, the takt time should correlated with demand for the product.

 - Rate of Production (units/time) = Demand (units/time)